-If you would like the opportunity to discuss this post, please get in touch by either calling 01392 429020 and asking to speak to Kerry or emailing firstname.lastname@example.org .
-The school will be closed from the 25th to the 29th October and no one will be available to take your call during that week.
+If you would like the opportunity to discuss this post or visit the school, please get in touch by either calling 01392 429020 and asking to speak to Kerry, Tor or Henry or emailing firstname.lastname@example.org.

 The following quotes are taken from our most recent staff survey in March 2021.

 “I feel like there is a very good combination of teacher autonomy and support amongst staff.
 I have the freedom to try new things in lessons but still feel part of a team.”

 “EMS is such a lovely place to work – everyone is incredibly friendly, helpful and passionate about what they do.”

 “Incredibly grateful for the camaraderie over the difficult past year in particular.
 Everyone is focused on looking out for our students (not only their education) but not at the expense of looking after each other/ourselves.”

 “I always feel respected for who I am and feel safe to voice worries without being scared I will be seen in a negative light for not being perfect.”

 “I feel very well supported by the leadership at EMS and feel that the response to COVID changes have been very positive and supportive.”

 “EMS really is a great place to work!
 We have lovely students, an incredibly supportive staff team and a leadership team who don’t just care about wellbeing as a buzzword but as a genuine priority.”